mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    Juried competition to choose the best 3 enterprise applications built with the NEO Persistable Classes (NPC e-dApp) Platform.

-   * Prizes will be awarded for first place, second place and third place.
+   * Prizes will be awarded for first place, second place, and third place.
    * Submissions will be independently voted on and selected by 3 enteprise application specialists.
    * Submissions will be judged based on, but not limited to, the following criteria:

       a) originality,

-      b) reusability and sharing of the application's components (smart contract as well as client-side patterns, entities, protocols, shared data, and other artefacts) across multiple projects - potential re-use and sharing  as well as actual reuse and sharing by other projects during the competition
+      b) reusability and sharability of the application's components (smart contract as well as client-side patterns, entities, protocols, shared data, and other artefacts) across multiple projects - potential re-use and sharing  as well as actual reuse and sharing by other projects during the competition

       c) quality of your project's code, documentation, and videos